joe-seth/Machine-Learning-Palmer-Penguins-Data-Science-Project/README.md

 3. **Descriptive Statistics:** Calculate and analyze descriptive statistics to summarize key features of the penguin species, such as average measurements, distributions, and variations.

-4. **Visualization:** Create compelling visualizations to represent the data effectively, including scatter plots, histograms, and box plots to highlight differences between species.
+4. **Visualization:** Create compelling visualizations to represent the data effectively, including scatter plots, histograms, and violin plots to highlight differences between species.

 5. **Species Comparison:** Compare the characteristics of Adélie, Chinstrap, and Gentoo penguins to identify any significant differences in size, weight, or other attributes.